xxx/zillashop/README.md

 Zillashop
 =========

-A Ruby on Rails plugin for interacting with the ShopZilla Catalog API.
+A Ruby on Rails plugin for interacting with the Shopzilla Catalog API.

 Installation
 ============